 The Swiss Society of Plant Biology is a member society of the Swiss Academies of Sciences (SCNAT).
 The Society emerged from the Swiss Plant Physiological Society that was founded in 1978.
 The Swiss Society of Plant Biology is a non-profit association in line with Article 60 ff. of the Swiss Civil Code.

-Since 2022 the Swiss Plant Science Web is the official website of the society.
+Since 2022, the Swiss Plant Science Web has been the official website of the society.

 The Swiss Plant Science Web (SPSW) was initiated in 2009 by Professor Thomas Boller (University of Basel) and the Zurich-Basel Plant Science Center.
 In collaboration with the universities of Neuchâtel, Lausanne and Geneva, the partners submitted a proposal to the Rectors’ Conference of the Swiss Universities (CRUS / renamed swissuniversities in 2015) to set up a university networt in plant sciences in Switzerland.
 On behalf of the Swiss University Conference (SUC), CRUS was in charge of presenting innovation and cooperation projects aiming to maintain academic quality at universities in Switzerland.